Brown's GCSE/IGCSE/O Level KS4 science–CHEMISTRY Revision Notes

 group in the bottom left of the molecule.
 Also note the 'alkene' double

-bond functional group to the right of the -OH group.
+bond functional group to the right of the –OH group.
+So, even at advanced

 ETHANOL: Ethanol structure